What Is A Masonry Fence?

 Masonry fences are exterior enclosures built from individual units of brick, concrete blocks, stucco, or natural stone.
 Masonry fencing requires vastly different tools and skills than traditional fencing.
 While traditional fencing is held together with screws, the bricks or stones for masonry fencing are laid in a staggered pattern and secured with mortar.

-These types of fences are commonly used for residential properties and come in several different designs.
-There are many different techniques and materials to create a masonry fence that compliments the aesthetic of your home.
+Masonry fences are commonly used for residential properties and come in several different designs.
+There are many different techniques and materials to create a masonry fence that matches the aesthetic of your home.

 What is the Purpose of a Masonry Fence?